tidyverse/tidyverse.org/content/blog/teach-tidyverse-2021/index.md

 ## Building on the tidyverse framework for modeling with tidymodels

 The **tidymodels** framework is a collection of packages for modeling and machine learning using tidyverse principles.
+This framework has been around since 2017, and over the past year many of the packages within tidymodels have become stable and gained lots of documentation, making them attractive choices for teaching.
+If you're introducing your students to data science with the tidyverse, a great next step to consider is using tidymodels when it comes to modeling and inference.

 <div class="highlight">